2012 Denmark - Telecoms, IP Networks, Digital Media and Forecasts

 Broadband market forecasts for selective years to 2020.

-BuddeComm’s half-yearly publication, Denmark - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecoms and digital media sectors in one of Europe’s more progressive markets.
-The report includes the regulator’s market data for the first half of 2011, data from its ‘Broadband Survey 2011’ report, telcos’ operating and financial data to end-2011, and market developments into 2012.
+BuddeComm’s half-yearly publication, Denmark - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media markets in one of Europe’s smaller and more advanced countries.
+The report includes the regulator’s market data for H1 2012, telcos’ financial and operating data to Q4 2012, and market developments to April 2013.

 Key telecom parameters – 2010; 2013